Now Reading

 What is a niche perfume?

 A true niche perfume offers a unique olfactory experience that you won’t find in department stores.
 It’s designed by the perfumer-creative —rather than defined and directed by the marketing departments— and retains a true authenticity.
 It’s another way to explore the art form of perfumery.
-Each of these niche perfume houses has its own strong identity and they all recognized the perfumers behind the fragrance.
+Each of these niche perfume houses has its own strong identity, and they all recognize the perfumers behind the fragrance.

-Niche perfume is not a new concept though.
-In 2011, in his book Perfume: The Alchemy of Scent, Jean-Claude Ellena —who was made Hermès’ “first perfumer exclusive at Hermès” between 2004 and 2016— was revealing what was going on behind the scenes in the world of big-business perfumery.
-At that time, he was already identifying the rise of niche perfume houses as “a glimmer of free-spirited creativity in a bland, mass-market”.
-Indeed, according to him, since the 1970s perfume marketing has evolved for the worst when marketing departments started dictating the perfumer’s creative process.
+Niche perfume is not a new concept, though.
+In 2011, in his book Perfume: The Alchemy of Scent, Jean-Claude Ellena —who was made Hermès’ “first perfumer exclusive at Hermès” between 2004 and 2016— revealed what was going on behind the scenes in the world of big-business perfumery.
+At that time, he had already identified the rise of niche perfume houses as “a glimmer of free-spirited creativity in a bland, mass-market.”
+Indeed, according to him, since the 1970s, perfume marketing has evolved for the worse when marketing departments started dictating the perfumer’s creative process.

 “Perfume design is guided by a system of olfactory check boxes […] the criteria set by the marketing people. […] This technique has distanced perfumers from the judgement of their own senses and curtailed their creativity.”